 Giving Out Your PIN

 Your UPI PIN is the digital signature that authorises your transactions.
-It’s a confidential four or six-digit number that should never be shared with anyone, under any circumstances.
+It is a confidential four or six-digit number that should never be shared with anyone, under any circumstances.
 If someone asks for your PIN, whether claiming to be from your bank or a government agency, they are attempting to defraud you.

 Revealing OTPs